 Operating revenue in 2011 was 3% higher than 2010.
 Retail revenue was 2% higher due to the impact of a 2.5% rate increase on January 1, 2011.
-Energy sales were comparable to 2010 as the weather and the economy were similar to last year.
+Energy sales were comparable to 2010 as the weather and the economy were similar.
 Wholesale revenue increased 5% with an energy sales increase of 11%.
-Other revenue was down 2% due to less revenue from the temporary sale of natural gas transportation capacity, offset by increased transmission fees.
-The new City Dividend for Utility Ownership which started in September of 2011, added \$2.0 million to operating revenue.
+Other revenue was up 38% due mainly to the city dividend for utility ownership.
+The city dividend for utility ownership, which started in September of 2011, added \$2.0 million to operating revenue.

 Operating expense increased 4% in total.
 Power cost increased from higher energy sales.
 Operation and maintenance expense increased from higher transmission expense and less capital construction due to the economy and more maintenance than the prior year.
-Administrative and general expense was higher because of increased customer expense and regulatory compliance cost.
-Depreciation expense increased from utility plant additions and amortization of new software and certain depreciation balances.
+Administrative and general expense was higher because of increased customer service expense and regulatory compliance cost.
+Depreciation expense increased from utility plant additions and amortization of new software.